shilpidutta-visual/Business-Analytics/README.md

 # Business-Analytics
-All projects related to Business Analysis
+All projects related to Business Analysis.
 I have uploaded my work related to Excel, visio